Jeltje/varscan2/README.md

 The Varscan2 executable (https://github.com/dkoboldt/varscan.git) combines several tools.
 It is meant to be run in a pipeline, during which different tools are called in sequence.
 For details on Varscan, see http://dkoboldt.github.io/varscan/

-**This repository contains code to create a docker implementation of a Varscan2 complete copynumber variation pipeline.** It contains a wrapper script that uses Varscan tools and other programs *with specific parameters*.
+This repository ONLY contains a pipeline for Varscan2 **copynumber variation**.
+If you want to run other Varscan tools, please use Varscan2 directly.
+This docker container contains a wrapper script that uses Varscan tools and other programs *with specific parameters*.
 These may not be the perfect parameters for your particular samples.
 See below for the full list of pipeline steps.

-**Inputs** to the program are a tumor/control pair of BAM files and several bed format helper files (see below).
+**Inputs** to the program are a tumor/control pair of BAM files and several [bed format](https://genome.ucsc.edu/FAQ/FAQformat#format1) helper files (see below).
 **Output** is a file with chromosome segments that are scored for amplification or deletion.

 To get per-gene output, these scores must be mapped to an annotation, for example using [this program] (https://github.com/Jeltje/cnvtogenes)